 1. Class Structure.
 Classes will incorporate lectures, discussions, and exercises.
 We are all learners and we all contribute to the quality of the classroom experience.
 It is important that you review the relevant material in advance so you can benefit from class and contribute to our mutual learning.
 At times, I may cold call to further the class discussion.

 2. Quizzes.
-There will be computer-based closed book quizzes given during the class period.
+There will be computer-based closed-book quizzes.
 These quizzes will mainly cover concepts discussed in class.
-They will be administered through Blackboard.
+They will be administered through Blackboard (must read the detailed instructions on Bb).
+There are no make-up quizzes.